What are the responsibilities and job description for the Psychiatric Nurse Practitioner position at Catholic Charities Serving Central Washington?

 - Bilingual (English/Spanish) preferred, but not required

-- Employment is conditional upon being cleared by criminal background check including fingerprinting where required.
+- Being cleared by criminal background check and fingerprinting when required

 - 13 paid holidays, 12 days of vacation, 12 days of sick leave per year